OmarMostafa20/django-cli-chatbot/README.md

 ## Usage

-To awaken the chatbot, perform the following incantation in your terminal:
+Engage with the chatbot through the terminal:

 ```python
 python manage.py chat
 ```

-Follow the prompts to engage in conversation, provide your information, and explore the functionalities of the chatbot.
+Interact with the chatbot, provide your information, and explore its functionalities.
+The chatbot now supports summarizing user messages, utilizing the BART model for enhanced comprehension and summarization.

 ## Testing

-To ensure the integrity of the spells and components, run the following command:
+Ensure the application's integrity:

 ```python
 python manage.py test
 ```

-This will invoke the tests written to verify the application's functionalities, including model integrity, command input handling, and data validation.
+This invokes tests verifying the application's functionalities, including model integrity and input handling.

 ## Contribution